-Tax Reclaims
+8.9 Tax Reclaims

-Tax reclaims will be filed on behalf of Unitholders and may be recorded in the relevant Class by accounting on a cash basis.
-Therefore, reclaims may be shared at the time of payment amongst the existing Unitholders in a Class of Units.
-The composition of Unitholders and/or their holdings in the Class at the time at which reclaims were generated may change.
+Tax reclaims will be filed on behalf of Unitholders and may be recorded in the relevant Class by accounting on an accruals or a cash basis.
+When tax reclaims are recognised on an accrual basis they are recorded in the relevant Class effective from the ex-date of the relevant income.
+Where reflected on cash basis reclaims may be shared at the time of payment amongst the existing Unitholders in a Class of Units.
+The composition of Unitholders and/or their holdings in the Class at the time at which reclaims were generated may change